Damans227/BlogV1/_posts/2021-03-13-An-Ode-To-Slack.md

 ---

 I like using `Slack` a lot at work and school.
-It's been a few years now that it came along and since then my love for slack has been growing, so much so, that at some point in time I also wrote a poem to express my admiration for slack that I would like to share with you guys here, Enjoy!
+It's been a few years now that it came along and since then my love for slack has been growing, so much so, that at some point in time I also wrote a poem to express my admiration for it.
+Today, I would like to share that poem with everyone, Enjoy!

 <h1 id="An Ode To Slack!">An ode to Slack!</h1>